slimnate/blog/_posts/2026-02-02-skill-progress.md

 **SVG composition** - Supporting multiple image formats required me to work through the problem of decoding the mime type and base64 encoding the image data.

 **Supporting both express and netlify in one codebase** - Since express is an HTTP server built in JS, and Netlify functions are serverless, the two don't exactly integrate seamlessly.
-However, I was able to get an implementation that would deploy correctly as a netlify serverless function or as an express server by decoupling the request handler from the server code, and then calling the handler from either the express handler function or the netlify function, with a little bit different syntax for each.
+However, I was able to get an implementation that would deploy correctly as a netlify serverless function or as an express server by decoupling the request handler from the server code, and then calling the handler from either the express handler function or the Netlify function, with a little bit different syntax for each.

 ## Reusable Patterns